du33169/usb-gadget-utils/README.md

 ### setup_script

-1. Open the `en_gadget.sh` using your favourite editor.
+1. Open the `en_gadget.sh` using your favourite text editor.

 2. Edit the Settings between `####[ User Settings begin]#####` and `####[ User Settings end]#####`, referring to the comments following the keys.